NLP-Challenges/llm-qa-path/README.md

 ## Evaluation

+To be able to provide accurate answers to the questions, it is essential that the chunks retrieved from the vectorstore are actually relevant to the question.
+Thus, we evaluated the retrieval performance in [evaluation_retrieval.ipynb](evaluation_retrieval.ipynb)

-Based on these three experiments, we evaluated the models [here](evaluation_question_answering.ipynb).
+Based on the three LLM fine-tuning experiments, we evaluated the question answering of the models in [evaluation_question_answering](evaluation_question_answering.ipynb) (NPR MC2).

 ## Conclusion